reflectivity/file_format/specification.md

 ## the end

 There are no rules yet for a footer.
 Thus creating one might collide with future versions of the ORSO (`.ort`) format.

+---

+## under discussion

+Here follows a list of items to be discussed and probably included into the specifications.

+- extention to non-specular entries
+- inclusion of the optional fields 'experimental team' and 'beamline contact'